UBIAdemola/UBI-MCP-server-/README.md

 # UBI-MCP-server-
-This MCP Server for University Business Incubators (UBIs) and clusters aids their performance analyses and assessments( Survivability, Sustainability and Structural rigidity), socio-human structural analysis and dynamic capabilities based on: Mixed Methods Strong Structuration Theory by Ademola Taiwo.
+This MCP Server for University Business Incubators (UBIs) and their clusters aids their performance analyses and assessments( Survivability, Sustainability and Structural rigidity), socio-human structural analysis and dynamic capabilities based on: Mixed Methods Strong Structuration Theory by Ademola Taiwo.

 README.md